Farmborough: Church

-The Church of All Saints dates from the 15th century and is a Grade II* listed building.
+The Church of All Saints dates from the 15th century and is a grade II* listed building.

 In the 13th century John Stafford who later became the Archbishop of Canterbury was the rector of Farmborough.

+Education

+Farmborough Church of England VC Primary School was built in 1857.
+In a 2024 Ofsted it was graded as 'good' with 'outstanding' for personal development.
+In 2007 the local community pre-school playgroup moved into an unused classroom at the school site and a breakfast club was established to assist working parents to leave their children in a safe environment prior to school opening hours.